 – Group operating profit margin: 2.8%, down 3.1 percentage points; VW expects a rebound in 2026

-Job cuts, cost measures and pay impacts
+Jobs, cost measures and pay effects

-Market reaction and longer-term outlook
+Market reaction and outlook

 Edited by: Rob Turner